-In June, the ACFW crit group program was revamped to better accommodate the growing number of people wanting a critique group experience.
-The smaller ACFW critique groups already in existence would not need to change, but anyone wanting a crit group would now go into one large group after a two-day orientation program called Crit Starters.
-Ane Mulligan headed up Crit Starters and Faye Lamb and Leigh DeLozier agreed to coordinate the larger group, ACFW Scribes.
-As people get to know each other on the large group, the intention is that smaller groups will organically form and splinter off.
+In June, the ACFW critique group program was revamped to better accommodate the growing number of people wanting a critique group experience.
+The smaller ACFW critique groups already in existence would not need to change, but anyone wanting a crit group would now funnel into one large group after a two-day orientation program called Crit Starters.
+Ane Mulligan headed up Crit Starters.
+Fay Lamb and Leigh DeLozier agreed to coordinate the larger group, ACFW Scribes.
+As people got to know each other within the large group, smaller groups organically formed.

 On September 17, 2009, the ACFW National Conference opened at the Marriott Tech Center in Denver Colorado.
-Noted New York Literary Agent and author of The Breakout Novel Donald Maas gave a daylong early bird seminar based on his Breakout workbook.
-Then on Thursday night, the first official night of conference, keynoter Debbie Macomber gave her first address that challenged everyone to set goals for themselves and work to achieve them.
+Noted New York Literary Agent and author of The Breakout Novel Donald Maas gave a daylong Early Bird seminar based on his Breakout Novel book and workbook.
+Keynoter Debbie Macomber challenged attendees to set goals and work to achieve them.

-In October 2009, Melanie Dobson stepped down as coordinator of the ACFW Book Club, and Nora St. Laurent, an assistant coordinator, agreed to take over the coordination.
+In October 2009, Melanie Dobson stepped down as coordinator of the ACFW Book Club, and Nora St. Laurent, an assistant coordinator, agreed to take over the position.

 The year 2009 closed with ACFW’s membership more than 2,000 domestically and internationally.